 Buhl is a very small city located in the state of Idaho.
 With a population of 4,275 people and two constituent neighborhoods, Buhl is the 37th largest community in Idaho.

-Buhl is a blue-collar town, with 51.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Buhl is a city of service providers, farmers, fishers, or foresters, and production and manufacturing workers.
-There are especially a lot of people living in Buhl who work in farm management occupations (18.27%), healthcare suport services (9.39%), and sales jobs (7.46%).
+When you are in Buhl, you'll notice that it is more blue-collar than most other communities in America.
+47.13% of Buhl’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Buhl is a city of service providers, sales and office workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Buhl who work in farm management occupations (14.75%), sales jobs (9.78%), and office and administrative support (6.94%).

 In addition, many people in Buhl have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.